MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-job-build-dags-using-azure-openai.md

 ### Step 1: Upload the sketch to Azure Blob Storage

 Before you can analyze the sketch, you need to upload it to Azure Blob Storage.
-This sketch will be used in our AzureOpenAI DAG Generator to create the Apache Airflow DAG out of it.[Create a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) in Azure Blob Storage called `airflow-dag-images` and upload the below image there.
+This sketch is used in our AzureOpenAI DAG Generator to convert it into Apache Airflow DAG.[Create a container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) in Azure Blob Storage called `airflow-dag-images` and upload the image there.
 :::image type="content" source="media/apache-airflow-jobs/airflow-dag-diagram.png" lightbox="media/apache-airflow-jobs/airflow-dag-diagram.png" alt-text="Screenshot represents DAG diagram of Apache Airflow.":::

 ### Step 2: Set up an Airflow Connection for Azure Blob Storage

-In Apache Airflow, accessing external resources requires configuring a connection.To retrieved the sketch stored in Azure Blob Storage container, set up an Azure Blob Storage connection in Airflow.
+In Apache Airflow, accessing external resources requires configuring a connection.
+To retrieved the sketch stored in Azure Blob Storage container, set up an Azure Blob Storage connection in Airflow.
 This connection enables Apache Airflow to authenticate and interact with the Azure Blob Storage service, allowing you to securely access and manage the stored files.

 To retrieve the access key and connection string:
 1. Go to the Azure portal and navigate to your Azure Blob Storage account.